-- (a) Consent applicants wishing applications to take groundwater shall be required to include generally be required to undertake pumping tests and hydrogeological assessments in order to determine the likely limpact on existing groundwater takes in the vicinity. - Consent conditions restricting the rate and/or duration of pumping shall be imposed on new takes of groundwater where this is necessary to avoid significant drawdown impacts on existing groundwater takes from good quality bores\ in the vicinity.
-A groundwater take is considered to be from a good quality bore\ in circumstances where the bore\ penetrates the aquifer from which water is being drawn at a depth sufficient to enable water to be drawn all year (ie., the bore\ depth is below the range of seasonal fluctuations in groundwater level), the bore\ is adequately maintained, the bore\ is of sufficient diameter and is screened to reasonably minimise drawdown, and the bore\ has a pump capable of drawing water from its base to the land surface.
-Significant drawdown impact occurs where drawdown of more than 0.5 m within a 100-day period that, in combination with drawdown effects greater than 0.5 m within a 100-day period from all other abstractions, would cause a more than minor reduction in the reliability of supply from any existing lawful groundwater take from a properly constructed bore\ in the vicinity of the proposed take.
-A properly constructed in the vicinity bore\ is a bore\ constructed in accordance with policy 6-22 which is within 3 km and in the same Groundwater Management Zone. - (c) Consent conditions specifying short-term restrictions on the rate and/or duration of pumping may also be imposed on new takes of groundwater where this is necessary to avoid significant drawdown impacts that cause a more than minor reduction in the reliability of supply of on existing bores\ that are not of a good quality properly constructed in accordance with Policy 6-22, in order to allow sufficient time for such bores\ to be upgraded\ or replaced.
+- (a) Consent applicants wishing to take groundwater shall generally be required to undertake pumping tests and hydrogeological assessments in order to determine likely impact on existing groundwater takes in the vicinity. - (b) Consent conditions restricting the rate and/or duration of pumping shall be imposed on new takes of groundwater where this is necessary to avoid significant drawdown impacts on existing groundwater takes from good quality bores in the vicinity.
+A groundwater take is considered to be from a good quality bore in circumstances where the bore penetrates the aquifer from which water is being drawn at a depth sufficient to enable water to be drawn all year (ie., the bore depth is below the range of seasonal fluctuations in groundwater level), the bore is adequately maintained, the bore is of sufficient diameter and is screened to reasonably minimise drawdown, and the bore has a pump capable of drawing water from its base to the land surface. - (c) Consent conditions specifying short-term restrictions on the rate and/or duration of pumping may also be imposed on new takes of groundwater where this is necessary to avoid significant drawdown impacts on existing bores that are not, in order to allow sufficient time for such bores to be upgraded or replaced. - (d) The Regional Council may encourage consent applicants to consider the option of providing water to neighbouring properties in circumstances where this would be more practical than meeting the requirements of subsections (b) or (c).